jetedonner/jetedonner.github.io/_posts/2024-01-03-macOS-reversing-executables-howto-patch-app.md

 ## Download files
 Here you can find all files we use during this tutorial.
 The executables are compiled on macOS 14.2 M1 (ARM64).

+**IMPORTANT:** Your browser might block this download for security reasons.
+If you really want the files, you might want to copy the link and download the file manually after confirming the security message.

 - Hello World App
 	- [Source Code (hello_world.c)](http://archaic.kimhauser.ch/downloads/reversing/tutorials/01-patch-macos-app/hello_world.c.zip)
 	- [Original Executable (macOS ARM64)](http://archaic.kimhauser.ch/downloads/reversing/tutorials/01-patch-macos-app/hello_world.zip)